termsurf/tree/readme.md

 [syntax highlighter](https://marketplace.visualstudio.com/items?itemName=termsurf.note-text)
 VSCode extension and get aworkin!

-Check out the [BaseNote Book](https://github.com/termsurf/base.link) for the most up-to-date info on the project!
+Check out the [BaseNote Book](https://github.com/termsurf/base.note) for the most up-to-date info on the project!
 Specifically the pages on Syntax, for a detailed spec on NoteText.

+## State of Library

+Tests pass for positive cases (`pnpm test`), but fail on some crazy error cases it should handle nicely.
+So still have some work to do on making this robust, but it should parse the basic structures fine, just not commplicated interpolation styles with nesting.

 ## License